 If you what to know all the pros and cons of hardtails compared to full-suspension mountain bikes, you can read this article!

 Hardtail Vs. Full-Suspension: Which Better for Beginners?

-Hardtail mountain bikes are more affordable and have simpler frames with fewer moving parts than full-suspension mountain bikes, they are easier to maintain and more cost-efficient in the long term, this makes them a good choice for beginners.
+Hardtail mountain bikes are more affordable and have simpler frames with fewer moving parts than full-suspension mountain bikes, they are easier to maintain and more cost-efficient in the long term, which makes them a good choice for beginners.

 The main focus for a beginner mountain biker should be learning the basic skills needed to ride on more technical trails.
-Hardtail mountain bikes are perfect for basic skill development because they force the rider to be aware of every detail on the trail, they aren’t so forgiving as a full suspension is.
+Hardtail mountain bikes are perfect for basic skill development because they force the rider to be aware of every detail on the trail, they aren’t as forgiving as a full suspension is.

 Having an easier-to-maintain mountain bike is a big plus for a beginner because he doesn’t have the proper skills to do proper bike maintenance and this could lead to greater costs in the long run.
-If you want to know what are the maintenance costs of a mountain bike, check out this article!
+If you want to know what is the maintenance costs of a mountain bike, check out this article!